feodal01/Jigsaw-toxic/README.md

-Final Solution was blend of Keras and PyTorch LSTM's that brings 0.936** Bert model has not been used for final submission as i started to train Bert too late - 1 day before deadline =( But anyway i evaluated Bert with train-test split (1,5m / 0.3m) and it gives me best result.
+Final Solution was blend of Keras and PyTorch LSTM's that brings 0.936** Bert model has not been used for final submission as i started to train Bert too late - 1 day before deadline =( But anyway i evaluated Bert with train-test split (1,5m / 0.3m) and it gives me best result (0.937**)

 PyTorch LSTM and BERT was trained with custom loss that weights identity's information.

+Also i spend a lot of time to try work liner models well but best that i have achived 0.90 with NB-SVM classifier.
+I added notebook with NB-SVM to save it in case.

 Final metric was ROC-AUC metric that combines several submetrics to balance overall performance with various aspects of unintended bias.